plast-lab/doop/README.md

 LogicBlox version.

+#### Timeout (-t, --timeout)
+Specify the analysis execution timeout in minutes.

+Example:

+    $ DOOP_HOME>./bin/doop -a context-insensitive -j com.example.some.jar -t 120

+The above analysis will run for a maximum of 2 hours (120 minutes).

-### Using a properties file to specify the default options
+#### Using a properties file to specify the analysis options (-p, --properties)
-Doop searches for a `doop.properties` file in the following places:

-* in the doop's home directory (`$DOOP_HOME/doop.properties`).
-* in the user's home directory (`$HOME/doop.properties`).

-This way, Doop supports both:

-* global options, which are applied to all analyses (placed in the `$DOOP_HOME/doop.properties` file),
-* personal options, which are applied to a specific user's analyses (placed in the `$HOME/doop.properties` file).
+You can specify the options of the analysis in a properties file and use the `-p` option to process this file, as follows:

+    $ DOOP_HOME>./bin/doop -p /path/to/file.properties

+When the `-p` (or `--properties`) option is given, all other options are ignored.
+Please consult the `doop.properties` file which offers a skeleton of the properties file supported by doop.

-To create the `doop.properties` file with all the supported options, issue the following:
+To create the `doop.properties` file you should issue the following:

     $ ./gradlew createProperties